rywible/wrela6/docs/design/parser-design.md

 The parser should not depend on lexer internals such as `Cursor`.
 It consumes public lexer tokens only.

-Before parser implementation begins, the lexer should move from `src/lexer` to `src/frontend/lexer` so parser work starts in the intended module layout.
-Public compatibility exports may stay in place temporarily if needed, but new frontend code should import through the frontend paths.
+The lexer has moved from `src/lexer` to `src/frontend/lexer` so parser work starts in the intended module layout.
+The old `src/lexer` remains as a compatibility barrel; new frontend code should import through the frontend paths.

 ## Testing Strategy